saucelabs/sauce-docs/docs/mobile-apps/mobile-faq.md

 Yes, by using virtual USB, but only on private Android devices.
 Currently, iOS does not have an option to upload or download files from real devices.
 See [Virtual USB Testing on Real Mobile Devices](/mobile-apps/features/virtual-usb) for more information.

-#### **I want to execute ADB shell commands, but I am getting an error.
-Why?**
+#### **I'm encountering errors when executing ADB shell commands.
+What could be the issue?**

-If you're encountering issues with ADB shell commands during your automated Appium tests, ensure that you are using the [mobile: shell script](https://docs.saucelabs.com/dev/test-configuration-options/#mobile-shell) correctly.
+If you're facing challenges with ADB shell commands during your automated Appium tests, ensure that you are using the [mobile: shell script](https://docs.saucelabs.com/dev/test-configuration-options/#mobile-shell) correctly.

 We maintain an allowlist of commands that can be executed within our Real Device Cloud.
-Refer to the list of allowlisted commands to ensure compatibility:
+Please refer to the list of allowed commands to ensure compatibility:
 * am start
 * am force-stop
 * pm clear